JanPodzimek/testing-portfolio/README.md

 - My top priority is to identify fundamental deviations from the specified behavior, but I also pay close attention to ways the product might violate user expectations.

 ## Testing framework
 A structured testing framework designed to ensure comprehensive coverage of all critical areas of a tested feature.
-The original version of this framework was created by **James Bach** and is based on his context-driven testing approach.
+The original version of this framework was created by **James Bach** and is based on the context-driven testing approach.
 I’ve customized it to better suit my own workflow and daily testing practice.

 ![testing framework](images/feature-testing-framework.png)